VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance: Knowledge-Driven Interpretable Vessel Trajectory Imputation

 \subsubsection{Imputation Method Builder}

-The Imputation Method Builder produces the imputation method $v_f=(f,d(f))$, where $f$ is executable function and $d(f)$ is a concise usage description.
-Given a minimal segment $\mathbf{S}_{\iota}^k$, $v_f$ is generated through a three-stage process.
+The Imputation Method Builder produces the imputation method $v_f=(f,d(f))$, where $f$ is an executable function and $d(f)$ is a concise usage description.
+Given a minimal segment $\mathbf{S}_{\iota}^k$, $v_f$ is generated through a three-step process.

 \textbf{Function Proposal.} Based on $\mathbf{S}_{\iota}^k$ and the associated $(v_s,v_b)$, we first retrieve the most relevant imputation method $v_f \in \mathcal{V}_f$ using the retrieval scheme described in Section~\ref{sec:MethodSelector}, to prevent unnecessary duplication and keep $\mathcal{V}_f$ compact.
-If no suitable candidate is found, a LLM-based function generator produces a new executable function $f$ that can be directly applied to fit the observed trajectory within the segment.
+If no suitable candidate is found, an LLM-based function generator produces a new executable function $f$ that directly fits the observed trajectory.

 \textbf{Execution and Validation.} The proposed function $f$ is executed on $\mathbf{S}_{\iota}^k$.
 At each timestamp we compute the absolute errors in latitude and longitude, then average them to obtain the overall fitting error $e(f) = \tfrac{1}{2}(\mathrm{MAE}_{\phi}+\mathrm{MAE}_{\lambda})$.
 The function is accepted if $e(f)$ does not exceed a predefined threshold of $\varrho_f = 3e-3$.
-If the error exceeds this threshold, LLM-based function generator is provided with diagnostic feedback (error summaries), and asked to refine its proposal.
+If the error exceeds this threshold, the LLM-based function generator is provided with diagnostic feedback (error summaries) and asked to refine its proposal.
 This is repeated at most $\varrho_r$ times (default 3).

 \textbf{Description and Alignment.} For each accepted function, if no descriptive element $d(f)$ is available, the LLM-based function explainer generates $d(f)$ conditioned on the executable code $f$ and the selected behavior pattern $v_b$.
 The description specifies the intended use, key assumptions, and parameter definitions, thereby improving the interpretability of the imputation method.